Holes (novel): Reception

+Holes, considered the most complex of Louis Sachar's published books, is often praised for its complex plot, character development, and suspense.
 Over two decades after its original publication, Holes continues to be well received by critics and was ranked number 6 among all-time children's novels by School Library Journal in 2012.
+The novel spent over 150 weeks on the New York Times Best Seller List, reaching #1 for Young Adult fiction.

 Betsy Hearne of The New York Times applauded the novel's integration of mystery and humor that manages to keep Holes light and fresh, and she characterizes it as a "family read-aloud."
 Roger Sutton of The Horn Book Magazine called Sachar's declarative style effective, and argues that it helped make the novel more poignant.
 Sutton appreciated the positive ending and the suspense that leads the reader to it.

+Adaptations

-Film adaptation
+Film

-In 2003, Walt Disney Pictures released a film version of Holes, which was directed by Andrew Davis and written by Louis Sachar.
+In 2003, Walt Disney Pictures released a film version of Holes, which was directed by Andrew Davis and written by Louis Sachar; the latter also has a cameo in the film.

+Television

+In April 2005, Walden Media entered into a co-production deal with The Hatchery to produce a television adaption of Holes that would function as an extension to the 2003 film.
+The project never materialized.

+In April 2023, producer Mike Medavoy told Collider that Disney might be considering adapting Holes as a television series, adding, "I think it's a tribute to the material and a tribute to the people who made it."
+On January 7, 2025, it was announced that Disney+ had ordered a pilot for a female-lead Holes television series, with Alina Mankin writing and Liz Pheng serving as showrunner.
+Jac Schaeffer will direct the pilot.
+On April 22, 2025, it was announced Greg Kinnear, Aidy Bryant and Shay Rudolph would star in the series.

 Sequels

 Two companion novels have followed Holes: Stanley Yelnats' Survival Guide to Camp Green Lake (2003) and Small Steps (2006).

 Stanley Yelnats's Survival Guide to Camp Green Lake

 As Louis Sachar states: "Should you ever find yourself at Camp Green Lake—or somewhere similar—this is the guide for you."
 Written from Stanley's point of view, the book offers advice on everything from scorpions, rattlesnakes, yellow-spotted lizards, etc.